Are you homeless? If so, what happens next?

 You are homeless if you have nowhere to live because:

-- you do not have permission to live where you are staying - for example, if you are living with friends or relatives and they have told you to leave
+- you don’t have permission to continue to stay where you have been living, for example, friends or relatives have told you to leave their home

-- you have nowhere where you can live together with all the people who normally live with you or wish to live with you
+- you don’t have somewhere that you can live with everyone who normally lives with you or who wishes to live with you

 - your landlord has taken you to court and the date by which the court has said you have to leave has passed